 Guidelines Used in Making Japanese Furniture

-How Japanese furniture gets made depends on the principles guiding Japanese interior design.
+How Japanese furniture is made depends on the principles guiding Japanese interior design.

 i.
 Flexible and Various Uses

-It explains why the futon gets used for sleeping, relaxing, and sitting on.
+It explains why the futon gets used to sleeping, relaxing, and sitting.

 Most furniture also comes small or short, short-legged, and consists of a folding feature to create space for another use.
 It is also effortless to move such furniture and use the occupied area.

-The Japanese tables get used for various things like eating, studying, entertainment, or catching up with family members or friends through chatting.
+The Japanese tables are used for various things like eating, studying, entertainment, or catching up with family members or friends through chatting.

 ii.
 Illustrate Nature

-To compensate for this, the Japanese decided to give their furniture a touch of nature.
+The Japanese decided to give their furniture a touch of nature to compensate for this.
 As a result, they feel connected to nature while indoors.

-It is the reason you will find furniture made with natural and untreated materials like wood and stones.
-You get to see the building material’s natural texture and color on such items.
+It is why you will find furniture made with natural and untreated materials like wood and stones.
+The building material’s natural texture and color on such items can be seen.
 If wood gets used, you can see the grains, the defects available, and their natural color.

 Others paint pictures illustrating nature on their furniture or walls.
 Great examples are trees, birds, and water bodies.

-It is also the reason the Japanese love placing live plants in their homes.
+It is also why the Japanese love placing live plants in their homes.
 They make pots for putting in the plants using natural materials like bamboo.

-The Japanese love for nature does not make them tired of watering and taking care of indoor plants.
+The Japanese love for nature does not tire them of watering and caring for indoor plants.
 Their commitment is on another level!

 iii.
 Enhance Natural Light

-Though there are numerous sources of light, the Japanese love using natural light, which is why they create their furniture to allow light to pass through.
+Though there are numerous light sources, the Japanese love using natural light, creating their furniture to allow light to pass through.

-The materials used in making the carpets and other furniture are transparent, such as glass and fiber.
+The materials used in making the carpets and other furniture, such as glass and fiber, are transparent.

-Other furniture types like the shoji come with paper screens to allow light to pass through and enhance privacy as you cannot see through them.
-The love for natural light is the reason why Japanese homes contain sliding doors and sheeted windows.
+Other furniture types, like the shoji, come with paper screens to allow light to pass through and enhance privacy as you cannot see through them.
+The love for natural light is why Japanese homes contain sliding doors and sheeted windows.

 iv.
 Simplicity